hengque/elk-analytics-katacoda-tutorial/elk-analytics/step3.md

 At this point, it might be good to motivate why we even need log management tools like the ELK stack.
 The answer is that these tools are highly useful whenever searching and aggregating log data from applications is of interest.
 This can provide useful insights for managing an application by e.g. showing where crashes are most likely to occur, or showing how users are interacting with your application.

 Without log management tools like the ELK stack, the process of writing custom scripts to scan extensive log outputs of large applications can be daunting.
 This task is further complicated in the setting of distributed applications (i.e. applications running on several computers, connected via a network) where logs end up in different places.
-This is especially the case for applications that are implemented using the *microsevices architecture*, given their distributed nature (and tendency to have services implemented in many different languages and frameworks).
+This is especially the case for applications that are implemented using the *microservices architecture*, given their distributed nature (and tendency to have services implemented in many different languages and frameworks).

 ## A closer look at the ELK stack